Learning to Generate Grounded Visual Captions without Localization Supervision: Experiments

 \subsection{Qualitative Analysis}

-We additionally conduct qualitative analysis for comparing the baseline (Unsup.) and the proposed method in Figure~\ref{fig:qualitative-comparison}.
+We additionally present some qualitative results comparing the baseline (Unsup.) and the proposed method in Figure~\ref{fig:qualitative-comparison}.
+To avoid clutter, only the visually-relevant object words in the generated sentences are highlighted with colors.
 Each highlighted word has a corresponding image region annotated on the original image.
 The image regions are selected based on the region with the maximum attention weight in $\alpha_t$.
-We can see that our proposed method significantly outperformed the baseline (Unsup.) in terms of both the quality of the generated sentence and grounding accuracy. \if\withappendix1 Please refer to the Appendix~\ref{appendix:qualitative} for the complete sequence of attended image regions of examples in Figure~\ref{fig:qualitative-comparison}. \else Please refer to the Appendix for the complete sequence of attended image regions of examples in Figure~\ref{fig:qualitative-comparison}. \fi
+We can see that our proposed method significantly outperforms the baseline (Unsup.) in terms of both the quality of the generated sentence and grounding accuracy.
 In Figure~\ref{fig:qualitative}, we show a number of correct and incorrect examples of our proposed method.
-We observe that while the model is able to generate grounded captions for the images, it may sometimes overlook the semantic meaning of the generated sentences, for example, \textit{"A young girl [...] walking down a brick wall"}.
-Similarly, the model can overlook the spatial relationship between the objects, for instance, \textit{"A man [...] is holding up a flag"}.
-While a flag is present in the scene and was able to be successfully located with the corresponding word, the man in a black shirt is spatially far from the flag.
+We observe that while the model is able to generate grounded captions for the images, it may sometimes overlook the semantic meaning of the generated sentences (\textit{e.g.,} \textit{``A young girl [...] walking down a brick wall''}), or the spatial relationship between the objects (\textit{``A man [...] is holding up a flag''}).